ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 For $R = 1$:

-Alice turns out to be the winner, here; she has two possible moves:
+Alice turns out to be the winner, here; on the first turn, she has two possible moves:

 1. Take the Counter in node $3$ and move it to node $2$; or
 1. Take the Counter in node $3$ and move it to node $1$.